 A tall, extremely narrow tree of the highest quality, excellent for articulation or as a tall screen; prefers rich soil and regular moisture; an ideal size for home landscape use

-Pyramidal Beech has dark green foliage which emerges light green in spring.
+Pyramidal Beech is primarily valued in the landscape for its rigidly columnar form.
+It has dark green deciduous foliage which emerges light green in spring.
 The serrated pointy leaves turn an outstanding coppery-bronze in the fall.
-Neither the flowers nor the fruit are ornamentally significant.
 The smooth silver bark is extremely showy and adds significant winter interest.

 Pyramidal Beech is a dense deciduous tree with a narrowly upright and columnar growth habit.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.